Sign in

 How Are Automobile Tires Recycled?

-Automobile tires recycled by:
+Automobile tires are recycled through the following methods:

 The Process of Getting Automobile Tires Recycled

-The whole process of tire recycling involves the following steps:
+The tire recycling process involves several steps:

 1. Collecting tires.

-2. Steel wire removing.
+2. Steel wire removal.

 3. Whole tire processing.